loiccattani/Check-RAID/readme.md

 ## The code

-The code was copypasted as-is from Gordon's answer.
+The code was copypasted as-is from Gordon's answer and few adjustments were made.

 ## History

+v1.0.1 - Minor update

+New features:

+ - Added Hostname in mail's subject

 v1.0 - Initial commit from copypasted code